musesum/MuFlo/README.md

 ```
 #### Wildcards

 Include subtrees with wildcards.
-The new `˚` (option-k) wildcard behaves like an Xpath `/*/` where  it will perform a search on children, grandchildren, and so on.
+The new `˚` (option-k) wildcard behaves like a Xpath `/*/` where  it will perform a search on children, grandchildren, and so on.
 Using `˚.` includes all leaves,  and  `˚˚` will include the whole subtree
 ```c
 a {b c}.{d e} // produces `a { b { d e } c { d e } }`
 p << a.*.d    // produces `p << (a.b.d, a.c.d)`